 Olympic National Park

-Olympic National Park is located about 2 1/2 hours west of Seattle.
-This national park offers almost a million acres, including mountains, rainforests, hiking trails, and coastlines.
+Olympic National Park is located about 2 ½ hours west of Seattle.
+It covers almost a million acres and includes mountains, rainforests, hiking trails, and coastlines.

-There are so many activities families can enjoy at the Olympic National Park.
+Olympic National Park offers many activities for families.
 These include hiking, camping, boating, fishing, and viewing wildlife native to Washington State.

-There are several visitors and ranger stations located throughout the park.
+Several visitors and ranger stations are located throughout the park.
 While you could definitely take a day trip to Olympic National Park from Seattle, you may want to stay overnight.

 Several lodging options are offered.
-The park offers several campsites as well as campsites associated with a few of the park lodges.
+The park offers several campsites and campsites associated with a few of the park lodges.

 There are also a few lodges and resorts in the park.
 These include the following: